isc-projects/bind9/doc/dnssec-guide/advanced-discussions.rst

 care to avoid breaking DNSSEC validation.

-If you are managing DNSSEC by using the ``dnssec-policy`` configuration, ``named`` handles the rollover for you.
-Simply change the algorithm for the relevant keys, and ``named`` uses the new algorithm when the key is next rolled.
+If you are managing DNSSEC by using the ``dnssec-policy`` configuration, :iscman:`named` handles the rollover for you.
+Simply change the algorithm for the relevant keys, and :iscman:`named` uses the new algorithm when the key is next rolled.
 It performs a smooth transition to the new algorithm, ensuring that the zone remains valid throughout rollover.